opencv/opencv/modules/bioinspired/doc/retina/index.rst

     :param colorMode: the chosen processing mode : with or without color processing
     :param colorSamplingMethod: specifies which kind of color sampling will be used :

-        * RETINA_COLOR_RANDOM: each pixel position is either R, G or B in a random choice
+        * cv::bioinspired::RETINA_COLOR_RANDOM: each pixel position is either R, G or B in a random choice

-        * RETINA_COLOR_DIAGONAL: color sampling is RGBRGBRGB..., line 2 BRGBRGBRG..., line 3, GBRGBRGBR...
+        * cv::bioinspired::RETINA_COLOR_DIAGONAL: color sampling is RGBRGBRGB..., line 2 BRGBRGBRG..., line 3, GBRGBRGBR...

-        * RETINA_COLOR_BAYER: standard bayer sampling
+        * cv::bioinspired::RETINA_COLOR_BAYER: standard bayer sampling

     :param useRetinaLogSampling: activate retina log sampling, if true, the 2 following parameters can be used
     :param reductionFactor: only usefull if param useRetinaLogSampling=true, specifies the reduction factor of the output frame (as the center (fovea) is high resolution and corners can be underscaled, then a reduction of the output is allowed without precision leak